How Do I Get an Email Address for Life?

 Email for life

-Having a single email address you can count on working for the rest of your days is pretty appealing, mostly because changing your email address is such a pain.
+Having a single email address you can count on for the rest of your days is pretty appealing, mostly because changing your email address is such a pain.

 There are a few ways to make that happen.

-Worst: your ISP
+Worst option: your ISP

 Regardless of the reason, one thing I can tell you: the email address assigned to you by your ISP will need to be changed at some point.

-There are very, very few exceptions.1
+There are almost no exceptions.1

-Better: a large company’s email service
+Better choice: a large company’s email service

-But using a service like Gmail or Outlook.com is a pretty reasonable solution — as long as you don’t lose your account to a hack.
+But using a service like Gmail or Outlook.com is a pretty reasonable solution, as long as you don’t lose your account to a hack.

-Best: your own domain
+Best way: your own domain

 The best solution is not the simplest, but it puts nearly everything under your control.